autumoswitzerland/autumo-beetroot/doc/running.md

 ## Servlet Web Containers

-autumo BeetRoot, starting with version 3.2.0, uses the Servlet 5.0 API (part of [Jakarta EE 9](https://jakarta.ee/specifications/platform/9/) along with HTTP/1.1, both of which are stable and well-established standards.
+autumo BeetRoot, starting with version 3.2.0, uses the Servlet 6.1 API (part of [Jakarta EE 11](https://jakarta.ee/specifications/platform/11/) along with HTTP/1.1, both of which are stable and well-established standards.
 It requires Java 17 as a minimum version, a necessary update to eliminate several security vulnerabilities (CVEs) that were tied to Java 11 due to dependencies on certain libraries.

+For the latest WebLogic version 15.1, the Servlet API 5.0 is still required, and the delivered WebLogic package exceptionally includes this version.

 **Note**: It is mandatory to run the beetRoot application extracted from its web container distribution archives (Tomcat and Jetty extract them automatically).
 This also allows you to make changes on the fly to HTML templates and model configurations (e.g., `columns.cfg` for each entity).